robotpy/robotpy-docs/install/robot.rst

 Robot Installation
 ==================

-.. note:: If you install RobotPy on your RoboRIO, you are still able to deploy
-          C++ and Java programs without any conflicts.
+These instructions will help you get RobotPy installed on your RoboRIO, which will allow you to write robot code using Python.
+If you install RobotPy on your RoboRIO, you are still able to deploy C++ and Java programs without any conflicts.

+.. note:: If you're looking for instructions to use NetworkTables from Python,
+          you probably want the :ref:`pynetworktables installation documentation
+          <install_pynetworktables>`.

 Automated installation
 ----------------------